During the 2010-2011 academic year, two proposals were funded by the Focus on Student Success Grants Program. Information about each proposal follows.

 Project title: Pilot Phase Projects in Support of Revision of the Developmental and General Education Mathematics Program

 There are numerous efforts nationwide to improve and revise the content and delivery of developmental and general education mathematics.
 The purpose of these efforts is to provide students with mathematical experiences that are more inclusive and relevant.
 This goal embodies Woodbridge Ferris’ vision to create an educational institution that supports “all people, regardless of race or station.”
-In the spirit of this vision, a small group of faculty from the Mathematics Department and the Languages and Literature Department have launched several pilot projects that will serve as a catalyst for a substantive revision of the developmental and general education mathematics program at Ferris.
+In the spirit of this vision, a small group of faculty from the Mathematics Department and the English, Literature, and World Languages Department have launched several pilot projects that will serve as a catalyst for a substantive revision of the developmental and general education mathematics program at Ferris.
 This specific proposal calls for support for student/faculty partnerships to analyze the data generated from these pilot projects.
 These partnerships would provide opportunities for student research, support the dissemination of research results, lead to course improvement, and serve as the seeds of change for a wider revision of the general education mathematics curriculum at FSU.

 Approved budget: $22,850